gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 spring-security-core-5.2.1.RELEASE.jar
 ```

-Aside from that, we’ll also need to define some extra properties for Apache Geode to pick up our *[SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* implementation (see [here](https://geode.apache.org/docs/guide/112/managing/security/enable_security.html)), and to allow our servers to authenticate against the running locator.
+Aside from that, we’ll also need to define some extra properties for VMware GemFire to pick up our *SecurityManager* implementation (see [here](https://geode.apache.org/docs/guide/112/managing/security/enable_security.html)), and to allow our servers to authenticate against the running locator.

 ```
 /workspace/config/locator.properties